-We will be start working on the multiplication next year in our homeschool.
+We will start working on the multiplication next year in our homeschool.
 But some of these ideas… especially those towards the end, are so great.
-You can easily revamp the some of these ideas to be done with addition and subtraction as well.
-Look out math, here comes fun!
+You can easily revamp some of these ideas to be done with addition and subtraction as well.
+Look out math, here comes the fun!

 *This post contains affiliate links, see my disclosure policy for more information.
 It also contains links to other blogs with great ideas.*

 You can also have fun with math by playing board games as I mention in 10+ Board Games for Education Fun.

 I’m not the greatest at remember my times tables.
 I’ll be freshening up on those skills as I teach my daughters.
 I do remember most, just not seven and up…

 We’re all ready for a new way of learning the times tables.
 Happily, inventive educators have created a multitude of activities to help learners succeed, have fun, and appreciate how times tables fit into everyday life!

 Here is a round up some of the most engaging times table activities that serve all sorts of learning (and teaching!) styles, including video, music, printable worksheets, dominoes, and more.